SalesforceCommerceCloud/pwa-kit/packages/template-express-minimal/README.md

 -   Build simple Express apps.
 -   Develop APIs.
--   Add support for running different frameworks (other than React) on Managed Runtime.
+-   Run different frameworks (other than React) on Managed Runtime.

 ## Setup and run